Classic Pecan Pie: tender nuts, flaky crust, and a gooey brown sugar filling. The best way to end your holiday meal! Made with no corn syrup.

 But honestly it doesn’t need anything extra.
 It’s perfectly delicious just as is!

-This pecan pie can be kept at room temperature for a day or so, but any longer than that and it should probably go into the fridge.
+This pie can sit out at room temperature for a few hours, but any longer than that and it should probably go into the fridge or freezer.

 Pecan Pie Recipe No Corn Syrup